 - O. Reg.
-146/20 restricts long-term care home employees from performing work in another long-term care home operated or maintained by the same licensee, as an employee of any other health service provider or as an employee of a retirement home.
-The key focus of O. Reg.
-146/20 is on the employment status of an individual. - The Chief Medical Officer of Health's Directive #3 for Long-Term Care Homes under the Long-Term Care Homes Act, 2007 (issued on December 7, 2020) sets out that "wherever possible, employers should work with all contractors, students, and volunteers to limit the number of work locations that contractors, students and volunteers are working at to minimize risk to residents of exposure to COVID-19." - The requirements set out in O. Reg.
+146/20 restricts long-term care home employees from performing work in another long-term care home operated or maintained by the same licensee; as an employee of any other health service provider (as per its meaning under the Connecting Care Act, 2019); or as an employee of a retirement home. - On April 23, 2021, O. Reg.
+146/20 was amended so that this restriction does not apply to employees who are fully immunized against COVID-19, unless otherwise directed by a medical officer of health.
+Under O. Reg.
+146/20, "fully immunized" means a person has received the total required number of doses of a COVID-19 vaccine approved by Health Canada and it has been at least 14 days since they received their final dose of the COVID-19 vaccine. - The employment status of an individual is a key focus of O. Reg.
+146/20.
+It applies only with respect to LTC home employees who perform work in an LTC home and does not specifically refer to student placements. - The Chief Medical Officer of Health's Directive #3 for Long-Term Care Homes under the Long-Term Care Homes Act, 2007 (issued on May 4, 2021) requires that all long-term care homes must have policies and procedures in place to ensure the health and safety of the staff and residents in both outbreak and non-outbreak situations.
+The Directive notes that long-term care home employers must comply with O. Reg 146/20 under the ROA and retirement home employers must comply with O. Reg 158/20 under the ROA.

+The requirements set out in O. Reg.
 146/20 are not specifically intended to capture students in placements; however, there are circumstances in which they may apply to student placements in long-term care homes and other health service provider settings.
-Examples of a few circumstances are outlined below. - Keeping in mind the requirements set out in both O. Reg.
-146/20 and in Directive #3, it is important to note that there is a need to ensure sustainability of Ontario's health care workforce to protect the health of Ontarians while ensuring public safety.
-As such, long-term care licensees, health service providers and post-secondary institutions are encouraged to support student placements in a manner consistent with the requirements of O. Reg.
-146/20 and public health guidance.
+Examples of a few circumstances are addressed in the Questions and Answers below.

+It is important to note that there is a need to ensure sustainability of Ontario's health care workforce to protect the health of Ontarians while ensuring public safety.
+As such, long-term care licensees, health service providers and postsecondary institutions are encouraged to support student placements in a manner consistent with the requirements of O. Reg.
+146/20, Directive #3 and public health guidance.
 As noted, stakeholders are encouraged to seek independent legal advice related to O. Reg.
 146/20 and how it may apply to particular circumstances.